gradle/gradle/design-docs/component-metadata.md

 While this is perhaps not important for Ivy extra attributes, which are cheap to determine, this will be more important for Artifactory properties (see below).

+The ivy.xml `<info>` element also permits child elements with string values.
+Make these available via `IvyModuleDescriptor` as well.

 A medium-term goal is to sync the Component Metadata Rules DSL with the new general-purpose Rules DSL.
 So the same mechanism will be used for implementing rules to apply configuration to a native binary and rules to process custom metadata attributes.
 This story should simply attempt to introduce a DSL to declare such rules.